memonsahil/dutified-mobile/README.md

 # dutified-mobile

 A mobile app for AI automated freelancing where users can create/join freelancing projects and each user gets access to GPT tools for their jobs, essentially improving freelancers’ earning potential by providing built-in AI tools that are relevant to their jobs.

 ![Dutified Demo](assets/images/dutified-demo.gif)

 ## Tech

-Currently a WIP, the front-end is built upon React Native and Zustand (light- weight state management), job payment transactions are processed using Stripe.
+Currently a WIP, the front-end is built upon React Native and Zustand (light-weight state management), job payment transactions are processed using Stripe.

 The backend is essentially a collection of Firebase tools + a Google Cloud Platform database that stores user and project data.

 Tech stack: TypeScript/JavaScript, React Native, Firebase, GCP, Stripe, OpenAI API

 ### Firebase Note